SciChart WPF SDK User Manual > SciChart System Requirements

 Q: What hardware is required to run SciChart WPF?

-SciChart WPF is designed to run on any Windows PC which is capable of running WPF with the .NET Framework or above.
+SciChart WPF is designed to run on any Windows PC which is capable of running WPF with .NET Framework v4.6.2 or above.

 Q: What Visual Studio Version(s) are recommended?

-At SciChart we recommend Visual Studio 2019 or later, as it is faster, leaner and has better features than previous editions.
-However, SciChart can be compiled and developed on Visual Studio 2012 as well as 2013 - 2017.
+At SciChart we recommend Visual Studio 2022 or later, as it is faster, leaner and has better features than previous editions.
+However, SciChart can be compiled and developed on Visual Studio 2015 and above.

-Always ensure you have the latest service packs for Visual Studio as this can affect stability in the XAML designer and prevent many common IDE issues that users of SciChart sometimes run in to.
+Always ensure you have the latest service packs for Visual Studio as this can affect stability in the XAML designer and prevent many common IDE issues that SciChart users run in to sometimes.

 Q: Minimum Video Hardware Requirements